Mehotkhan/persian-twitter-day/README.md

 # how to run :
 * python3.6 manage.py runserver
 * celery -A tw_analysis worker -B
-* celery -A proj beat -l info -S django
+* celery -A tw_analysis beat -l info -S django
 # Demo:

 * text cloud from 1449 tweets on Fri,09 Tir 1396